bartTC/django-eventlog/README.rst

     # ... sending 100000 totally not spam emails...
     e.info('All emails sent!', initiator='Mail Sender')

+This example will store two ``info`` events.
 Each event will show up in the Django Admin changelog view.
 If you hover over one, it will highlight all related events as well.

 .. image:: https://github.com/bartTC/django-eventlog/raw/master/docs/_static/screenshot.png
    :scale: 100 %

-Event types are pre-defined in django-eventlog, but you can define your own (see below).
+Event types are pre-defined in django-eventlog, but you can define your own (see `Custom Event Types`_).
 You can use them to distinct your events and also filter them in the admin view later.
 For example to only see ``error`` events.
 Currently these event types are defined: